osama-ammar/LLM_Finetune/README.md

   - [ ] using mlflow serve
 - [ ] trying different finetuning techniques
 - [ ] preparing the project to be a template for different finetuning projects
+- [ ] using the a finetuned model in RAG pipeline
+- [ ] simple UI to chat with documents